Skip to main content

 CrowdStrike

 This community focuses on managing CrowdStrike Falcon, Northwestern’s next-generation antimalware platform for University-managed devices.
 Members can collaborate on topics such as Falcon sensor installation; policy configuration; deployment, detection, and incident triage; and more.
-To learn more, contact the Information Security Office at security@northwestern.edu.
+To learn more, contact the Information Security Office.

 Microsoft 365